Skip to main content

 What happens if I under-value freight for cargo insurance purposes?

-The full value of your shipment at its intended final destination should be declared to your insurer when you ship goods.
+The total value of your shipment at its intended final destination should be declared to your insurer when you ship goods.
 If you under-declare the value of a shipment, your insurer might calculate your payout based on the lower declared amount rather than the actual market value of your goods.

 What is the difference between inland transit insurance and ocean cargo insurance?